Code-Institute-Submissions/DreamTripTZ/TESTING.md

 - I confirmed that the final stage of the quiz provides accurate content with the correct corresponding external link.

-> **Note**:  'Ras Kutani' is, in fact, both a "beach" destination, as well as a traditional spa destination.
+> **Note**:  'Ras Kutani' is, in fact, both a "hot beach" destination, as well as a traditional spa destination.

 <details>
     <summary>See Table of Proof </summary>